rahulp99/Prediction-of-Ventricular-Arrhythmia-using-QRS-features/README.md

-### Prediction of Occurrence of Ventricular Arrhythmia using QRS features
+## Prediction of Occurrence of Ventricular Arrhythmia using QRS features

+Ventricular arrhythmia (VA) causes a very fast heart rate and eventual death if there is no immediate medical attention given.
+Most sudden cardiac deaths are caused by abnormal heart rhythms, also called arrhythmia.
+There are mainly two different arrhythmias which are Ventricular Fibrillation(VF) & Ventricular Tachycardia(VT).
+This project is about training a Machine Learning model to predict Ventricular Fibrillation before its occurrence.

 #### Dataset Decsription